NoAchache/Steganalysis-Kaggle-Alaska2-competition-/README.md

 The idea behind the STL is that since the truncated values provide useless information, setting them to the same value allows to reduce the total variance.

-## Model and Training Specs
+## Model

 The model is composed of the 30 SRM filters, followed by a truncation layer and a pretrained EfficientNet-B2.
-The choice of the truncation layer is detailled in the next section.
+The choice of the truncation layer is detailled in another section.
 Using a binary classification led to bad accuraccies, so 4 classes were outputted instead (orignal, UERD, JUNIWARD and JMiPOD).
+The negative log likelihood loss function was used.

+## Training Specs

+Images were augmented using simple horizontal flips with a probability 0.5.
+A single gpu was used: NVIDIA RTX 2080 Ti.

+Scheduler and lr

-Data were augmented using simple horizontal flips with a probability 0.5.
-At first, it was attempted to train the four variants of each cover images together.
-However, this led to very high accuracies for the loss, and near randomness for the validation set.
-My interpretation is this problem is due to the fact that the batch norm layers use the means and variances of the batch during training.
-Since the four variants of the same image are very similar, and hence, have very similar means/variances, normalising them using their own means/variances led to removing all the useless information, which significantely increased the SNR, by exposing the stego noise.
-In other words, the network did not learn to find if an image contains stego noise, but rather given several variants of the same image (including the original), tell which ones contain noise.
+At first, it was attempted to train the model using the four variants of each cover images within the same batch.
+However, this led to very high accuracies for the trainset, and near randomness for the validation set.
+My interpretation is this problem originates from the fact that the batch norm layers use the means and variances of the batch during training.
+Since the four variants of the same image are very similar, and hence, have very similar means/variances, normalising them using their own means/variances led to removing all the useless information, which significantely increased the SNR, by exposing the stego noise (explaining the very high accuracies for the trainset).
+However, when setting the model to eval mode, the batch norm layers use the running means/variances computed during training, and therefore gives poor results.
+In other words, the network did not learn to find if an image contains stego noise, but rather given several variants of the same image (including the original), find which ones contain noise.

-, and fixed mean/variances during validation)
+To adress this issue, the batches were splitted into 4 sub-batches, each sub-batch containing only one version of each image.
+To improve the training, the model's weights were updated only after infering all 4 sub-batches, so that the gradients were affected by the four versions of each image.
+A batch of 4 was used, leading to 4 (batch size) * 4 (sub-batch size) = 16 images per update.
+However, doing so was more memory consuming than simply using a batch of 16 leading to gpu out of memory error.
+This was remedied with the [large scale model][lsm] module of IBM, swapping automatically usused tensors from the gpu to the cpu memory (at the cost of time).
+Another downside of such approach is that the batch norm layers were using means/variances computed on a smaller batch (hence less representative).

 ## Unsuccessful experiment: Denoising Autoencoder (unsucessful: very early convergence)